 Toby played the lead role of Kane in Stan’s miniseries Romper Stomper, based on the hit film by writer-director Geoffrey Wright.
-He is also the lead in upcoming feature Acute Misfortune, from director Thomas M. Wright, and will soon appear in virtual reality short film Dream Channel, from Cobbstar Productions.
+He is also the lead in feature film Acute Misfortune, from director Thomas M. Wright, and appears in virtual reality short film Dream Channel, from Cobbstar Productions.

 In 2016, Toby played the lead in Nicholas Verso’s coming-of-age feature Boys in the Trees, which premiered at both the Venice and Toronto International Film Festivals.

 Other film credits include the adaptation of Tim Winton’s book The Turning: Cockleshell (directed by Tony Ayres), Galore, from director Rhys Graham, which premiered at the Berlin International Film Festival, and Return to Nim’s Island, opposite Bindi Irwin.